srinathLN7/cdp/README.md

 ## Code

 A brief description of the source code and how to test the same can be found [here.](https://github.com/srinathLN7/cdp/tree/main/src)

-## e-UTXO model flow
+e-UTXO diagram can be found [here.](https://github.com/srinathLN7/cdp/blob/main/img/eutxo.jpg)